May in global missions history: It happened today!

-There he began Tibetan language study at Taochow and started work among the Tibetan nomads.
+There, he began Tibetan language study at Taochow and started work among the Tibetan

-In 1938 Ekvall and his wife returned to America to write the 50-year history of the Christian and
+nomads.
+In 1938 Ekvall and his wife returned to America to write the 50-year history of the

-Missionary Alliance as well as a book on mission work in Tibet.
-During their furlough he studied
+Christian and Missionary Alliance as well as a book on mission work in Tibet.
+During their

-Sanskrit and cultural anthropology at the University of Chicago with a focus on Tibetan
+furlough he studied Sanskrit and cultural anthropology at the University of Chicago, focusing on

 - May 23, 1932 -- In the midst of the Great Depression gripping America, U.S. President